shri-at/CNN-accelerator/Verilog Files/Partial FM/README.md

 ## FSM style cross correlation

-ProducePartialFM.v is synthesizable and is a FSM, not efficient in terms of time but is been verified for it's functional working.
+ProducePartialFM.v is synthesizable and is a FSM, not efficient in terms of time but it has been verified for it's functional working.